Hey dear stranger,

 Why pay to subscribe?

-• Each session includes a meditation, writing exercises, creativity challenges, outside texts, and strategies to tap into your own poetic awareness.
+Each session includes a mind/body relaxation exercise, writing exercises, creativity challenges, outside texts, and strategies to tap into your own poetic awareness.
 People from all spiritual traditions (or none at all) are welcome!

-• A 15% discount on creative writing coaching and manuscript consultations.
+A 15% discount on creative coaching and manuscript consultations.

 Wait, who are you again?